 Automation

-The fifth essential element for a cloud-native time-series database is automation.
+The fifth essential element for a cloud native industrial data platform is automation.
 TDengine can be installed with binary or Docker image.
-The TDengine cluster can be deployed in Kubernetes environment by by `kubectl` command or helm chart as Kubernetes standard operation procedure.
-Node can be added into a cluster or removed from a cluster by `kubectl` or `heml` command utility too.
+The TDengine cluster can be deployed in Kubernetes environment by the kubectl command or a Helm chart as a Kubernetes standard operating procedure.
+Node can be added into a cluster or removed from a cluster by kubectl and Helm as well.
 All the management can be codified to make operation and maintenance easier.

 Through its native distributed design, sharding and partitioning, separation of compute and storage, RAFT for data replication consistency and more, TDengine provides the scalability, elasticity and resilience for time-series data processing.
-By supporting the container, kubernetes deployment, comprehensive monitoring metrics and automation scripts, TDengine can be deployed and run on public, private or hybrid cloud to take full advantage of cloud platform.
-TDengine is a cloud-native time-series database, not a cloud ready database.
+By supporting the container, Kubernetes deployment, comprehensive monitoring metrics and automation scripts, TDengine can be deployed and run on public, private or hybrid cloud to take full advantage of cloud platform.
+TDengine is a cloud native industrial data platform — not simply “cloud ready.”